-The Fixed Income Only objective seeks to provide a higher current level of income via access to one of Great Lakes defined fixed income strategies.
+The Fixed Income Only objective seeks to provide a higher current level of income via access to one of the Adviser's defined fixed income strategies.
 This objective will include only fixed income securities.
 Investors should realize that the pursuit of this objective may still entail some level of principal volatility.